Send in your,

 Playing cricket with no adults to help the children with the rules

 of the game.
 Bottles came from the corner shop without safety caps and hermetic seals because no one had yet tried to poison

 a perfect stranger.
 And with all our progress, don't you wish, just once, you could slip back in time and savour the slower

 pace, and share it with the children of today.
 When being sent to the head's study was nothing compared to the fate that

-Weapon in School meant being caught with a catapult?, War was a card game?
-Cigarette cards in the spokes transformed any bike
+Having a Weapon in School meant being caught with a catapult?, War was a card game?
+Cigarette cards in the spokes transformed

-into a motorcycle?
+any bike into a motorcycle?
 Taking drugs meant orange - flavoured chewable aspirin?
 Water balloons were the ultimate weapon?
-If you

 women’s independence movement of the 1920’s resulted in a dramatic change in dress as shown by the desire to look youthful, boyish,